miss85246/sanic-dantic/README.md

-# sanic-parsedargs
+# sanic-dantic

-> sanic-parsedargs is a request parameter checking and parsing library based on pydantic under the sanic framework
+> sanic-dantic is a request parameter checking and parsing library based on pydantic under the sanic framework

-sanic-parsedargs is a request parameter checking and parsing library based on pydantic under the sanic framework
+sanic-dantic is a request parameter checking and parsing library based on pydantic under the sanic framework

 It is based on pydantic, which can facilitate developers to quickly check and obtain request parameters